epfl-theos/koopmans/docs/tutorials/tutorial_6.rst

 Tutorial 6: the band structure of ferromagnetic bulk CrI\ :sub:`3`
 ==================================================================

-In this tutorial we will calculate the band structure of the bulk ferromagnetic semiconductor CrI\ :sub:`3` using the supercell formulation of Koopmans.
+In this tutorial we will calculate the band structure of the bulk ferromagnetic semiconductor CrI\ :sub:`3` using the supercell approach.
 The input file for this tutorial can be downloaded :download:`here <../../tutorials/tutorial_6/cri3.json>`.

 The input file
 ^^^^^^^^^^^^^^